 Is Berlin worth visiting?

 One hundred percent!
 As you’ve probably noticed, coming to Berlin means learning about so much more than just German culture.
 And that is why I love this city so much.
 It will be perfect for a trip with friends, a romantic getaway, or a family vacation.
-All you need to do is to choose the right itinerary for you and your close ones.
+All you need to do is to choose the right itinerary (and the neighborhood to stay in) for you and your closed ones.

 What is also great is that you can enjoy the city in any season.
 Summer is the best time to visit Berlin to explore parks and natural sights.
 Autumn makes the streets and squares very cozy.
 Spring is great for long walks around the landmarks while the sun doesn’t roast you.
 And winter turns the city into a must-visit place for any film lovers.